Mariatta/mariatta.github.io/content/posts/create-send-certificates-with-python.md

     name: "Generating (and Sending) Conference Certificates Using Python"
     identifier: create-send-certificates-with-python
     weight: 20
-tags: ["Python","Third Party Libraries", "Learnings", "API", "Google Workspace", "Google Sheets", "Google Slides", "Automation", "Infrastructure"]
+tags:
+  [
+    "Python",
+    "Third Party Libraries",
+    "Learnings",
+    "API",
+    "Google Workspace",
+    "Google Sheets",
+    "Google Slides",
+    "Automation",
+    "Infrastructure",
+  ]
 images:
   - /images/posts/pyladiescon-certificate-2024.png
 hero: /images/posts/pyladiescon-certificate-2024.png
 ---

 ## PyLadiesCon Certificate of Attendance

 Not sure how common is this practice of giving out certificates to conference attendees.
 I've been attending mostly Python-related conferences in North America, and we don't usually get any certificates here.
 However, when I went to Python Brasil in Manaus 2022, they gave me a certificate of attendance.
 And as a conference organizer, occasionally I'd receive request from a few attendees and volunteers about such certificate, saying that their employer or school requires it as proof of attendance.

 Since [PyLadiesCon](https://conference.pyladies.com) is a global event with participation from all over the world, our team decided to send out certificates to all attendees, and not only to those who asked for it.

 We also think that such a certificate could be a nice token of appreciation for the attendees, especially since we don't currently give out swag.

 With more than 700 registered attendees, it's not feasible to create these certificates one by one.
 But thankfully, we're also Python developers, so of course we write the code for doing it.